 The well-regarded Philippe Melka was their winemaker for many years and today Marbue Marke controls the primary wine making for Caldwell.

-John is one of the most engaging winery owners in all of Napa.
-He has lived a number of interesting stories but none more intriguing then the time he was caught smuggling French clone grape cuttings between the border of Canada and the USA.
+John is one of the most engaging and talked about winery owners in all of Napa.
+He has lived through a number of interesting stories but none more intriguing then the time he was caught smuggling French clone grape cuttings between the border of Canada and the USA.
+He told us this riveting story during one of our visits to the winery.

 A friend successfully smuggled more than 4000 cuttings through – but when it came time to make her final trips through the border – she wasn’t feeling well and in stepped John.
 Luck was not with him.
 He was in a lane that was backed up for some ways – seeing an open lane he quickly drove over.
 Perhaps a mistake.
 He was immediately stopped by one of the young border guards and told to open his trunk.
 Big problem.